Architecture Library Services

-Faculty, staff, graduate students, and undergraduate seniors may borrow any circulating materials for a period of one academic term while all other undergraduates may borrow up to 10 titles at a time for a period of one academic term.
+Faculty, staff, graduate students, and undergraduate seniors may borrow any circulating materials from the Architecture Library for a period of one academic term while all other undergraduates may borrow up to 10 titles at a time for a period of one academic term.
 Videos circulate for a five-day period.
 Reference materials, periodicals, Librarian's Office, and restricted ReCAP collections will not circulate.
 Books are no longer charged to patron carrels or faculty offices; all materials are charged to the individual patron.

 Reserves & Circulation: Materials placed on “traditional” reserve are located behind the SOA Library circulation desk and are available for 3-hours at a time.
 Failure to return a book by its due date/time will result in a $1 fine for every hour the book is overdue.
 E-Reserves are available through the course Blackboard Site.
 If you have trouble accessing any e-reserves, please contact the SOA Library for assistance.